LEAH JORGENSEN JEAN

 1) If not yourself, who would you be?
 An astrophysicist.
 And a writer for SNL.

 2) What’s your favorite quirky thing to do in Oregon?
 Picking roadside blackberries.

 3) What food do you dream about?
 Dozens of Pacific Northwest oysters.

 4) What are your most beloved hobbies?
-Writing, taking baths, cooking, hosting themed dinner parties, stargazing, quantum physics talk, making up songs for my baby.
+Writing, taking a Nordic sauna, cooking, hosting themed dinner parties, stargazing, quantum physics talk, and making up songs for my baby.

 5) A fun(nny) fact about you that only a few people know?
 I used to do stand up comedy when I was a small child to entertain my family, as well as for school talent shows – my best work included impersonations of the cast of “Welcome Back Kotter”.

 6) Favorite song of all time.
 And why?
 “Sunshine on my Shoulders” by John Denver.
 This song always makes me cry.
-It’s the song I danced with my father with at my wedding.
+It’s was the song for the father/bride dance at my wedding.

 7) What motivated you to work in food/wine?
 Honestly, I got bored with a cubicle desk job at a corporate think tank.
 I told myself there had to be more to life than that.
 So I took a job managing a whimsical wine shop in Washington, DC and haven’t looked back!